What is state shifting and how is it different from toxic positivity?

 State shifting is practicing being happy for no reason, until it becomes a habit.

-It’s rejecting the idea that we can only feel happy if a specific thing happens, and deciding to feel happy anyway, right now.
 Once you realize this is a possibility, it becomes pretty darn attractive.
-We are so conditioned to think we have to have external things to be happy, that it can just not occur to us that it’s not actually true.
+We are so conditioned to think we have to have external things to be happy, that it often never occurs to us that it’s not actually true.

 Using state-shifting the wrong way, IMHO, is to try to shift out of painful or overwhelming spontaneous feelings, simply because they are painful or overwhelming and you don’t want to experience them.
 That is almost guaranteed to just lead to emotional suppression or compartmentalization.